Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/README.md

 - **Improve Maintainability**: Clean, standardized code is easier for current and future developers to understand, modify, and extend.
 - **Automate Code Reviews**: These tools automate the tedious part of code reviews related to style and simple errors, allowing human reviewers to focus on more important aspects like architecture and logic.

-## Code quality Toolkit
+## Static Analysis Toolkit

-It's common to group all the different tools used with the same purpose, but actually there are 3 categories inside the **code quality toolkit**:
+It's common to group all the different tools used with the same purpose, but actually there are 3 categories inside the **static analysis toolkit**:

 - **Formatters**: fix the code's style.
 For example: `clang-format`, `uncrustify`,
 - **Linters**: check the code for style violations and simple problematic patterns, such as variable naming.
 For example: `cpplint`, `flake8`.